EzlibUI/Ezlib/README.md

 ### Detailed instructions

 The individual components within Ezlib-UI take in props.
-Here are specifications how the props are transmitted:
+Here are specifications of how the props are transmitted:

 ### const links